mrshah-xo/Sukuna-Digital/README.md

+Designed for Sukuna Secondary School!<br>
-Designed for sukuna secondary school! do not clone this repo!it is incomplete
+Do not clone this repo!
+It is incomplete